- Phone number

 - Concessionary rates

-I am flexible with timing, offering sessions mornings, afternoons and early evenings, Monday to Friday, and Sunday.
+I am flexible with timing, offering sessions mornings, afternoons and early evenings, Monday to Friday.

 About me and my therapy practice

-I am an experienced counsellor, with a private practice in Sheffield, but living in Derbyshire.
+I am an experienced counsellor, with a private online practice.

 Currently I work mainly with adults, split between one-to-one and couples; in the past I have worked extensively with teenagers.